You at 31 weeks pregnant

 - how you want to manage pain

-- who will cut the cord.
+- who’ll cut the cord

 But keep in mind that your baby’s plan might be different from yours.
 Also, what you need and want might change on the day, so think of the birth plan as a guide and stay flexible.